 The museum is housed in the former Boy’s Grammar School and has a varied collection of exhibits of local interest, including a wide variety of farm implements on display in the Walled Garden.

-Now I’m no farmer – never have been, never will be – but when I was living in the area I had a bit of a passion for collecting these sort of things, but of course when I moved on I had to get shot of it all, and I gave them to somebody who I thought would value them.
+Now I’m no farmer – never have been, never will be – but when I was living in the area, I had a bit of a passion for collecting these sorts of things, but of course when I moved on, I had to get shot of it all, and I gave them to somebody who I thought would value them.
 Whatever happened to the person I gave them to or the farm tools I don’t really know, but I’m pretty sure that some of the stuff has ended up here.
 I sincerely hope so.

 If you’re a shopaholic and time is of little relevance, then wandering downhill will provide you with an eclectic mix of individual shops selling things that you may well not be able to find anywhere else, but probably don’t need anyway.

 Before you know it, you’ll be at the bottom of the hill and at the town quay where there’s a friendly Tourist Information Centre providing a wealth of information about the South Hams.